personalSol/devNotes/1 - notes/b. languages/library/react/react topics to learn.md

 - how to propogate change ( hooks )

 Additional addon to react:
-- router ( react doesn't have router and we have to install react-router-DOM package forr that)
+- router ( react doesn't have router and we have to install react-router-DOM package for that)
 	- basically changing url without loading page ( like in flipkart it changed url but the page didn't reload )
 ![[Pasted image 20250303205501.png]]
 ![[Pasted image 20250303205605.png]]